Rancho Los Feliz

-Rancho Los Feliz was a 6647 acre Spanish land concession in present-day Los Angeles County, California given in 1795 by Spanish Governor Pedro Fages to José Vicente Feliz.
+Rancho de Los Feliz was a 6647 acre Spanish land concession in present-day Los Angeles County, California, purportedly given in 1795 by Spanish Governor Pedro Fages to José Vicente Feliz, although there is no deed or other record..
 The land of the grant includes Los Feliz and Griffith Park, and was bounded on the east by the Los Angeles River.

 History

 Given to Jose Vicente Feliz, this was one of the first land grants made in California.
 Born in Sonora, Mexico, about 1741, Corporal Feliz, a veteran of the Anza Expedition of 1776, was the Spanish military leader at the Pueblo of Los Angeles.
 In 1787 Governor Fages appointed Feliz as Comisionado of the Los Angeles Pueblo, giving him the powers of Mayor and Judge.
-For his service, Feliz was granted Rancho Los Feliz.
+Some sources say that, for his service, Feliz was granted Rancho Los Feliz.
+H. H. Bancroft, in his History of California, doubted any governor granted the rancho to Vicente Féliz.

-The grant was confirmed in 1843 by Mexican Governor Manuel Micheltorena to Maria Ygnacia Verdugo de Feliz.
-Maria Ygnacia Feliz was the wife of one of the sons of Anastacio María Féliz.
+Mexican Governor Manuel Micheltorena granted the rancho to María Ygnacia Verdugo.
+María Ygnacia Verdugo was the wife of one of the sons of Anastacio María Féliz.
 Anastacio was probably a cousin of José Vicente Féliz.
-When Maria's husband died, she petitioned for a grant in her name and in the name of her son José Antonio Féliz.
-Governor Micehltorena granted it to her in 1843.
+When María's husband died, she petitioned for a grant in her name and in the name of her son José Antonio Féliz.
+Governor Micheltorena granted it to her in 1843.
 She did not remarry.

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Los Feliz was filed with the Public Land Commission in 1852, and the grant was patented to Maria Ygnacia Verdugo de Feliz in 1871.
+As required by the Land Act of 1851, a claim for Rancho Los Feliz was filed with the Public Land Commission in 1852, and the grant was patented to María Ygnacia Verdugo (written "M.Y.
+Berdugo") in 1871.

+María Ygnacía Verdugo deeded some of the rancho to her daughters in 1853.

-In 1863, lawyer Antonio F. Coronel acquired ownership of Rancho Los Feliz from the heirs of Maria Ygnacia Verdugo de Feliz.
-Coronel sold Rancho Los Feliz to James Lick, a wealthy businessman from San Francisco.
-Lick died in 1876.
+In 1863, the executor of Antonio Féliz's estate – Antonio F. Coronel – acquired ownership of what remained of Rancho de Los Feliz from the heirs of María Ygnacia Verdugo.
+Cyrus Lyon sold the land on the former rancho the city gave to him in the 1850s as "donation lots" to San Francisco real estate developer James Lick.
+The city's claim to this area was based on its grant of "four-leagues square."

-In 1882, Colonel Griffith Jenkins Griffith acquired 4071 acre of Rancho Los Feliz.
-Colonel Griffith donated to the city of Los Angeles 3015 acre (nearly half of the original rancho), which became Griffith Park, one of the largest city-owned parks in the country.
+In 1882, Griffith Jenkins Griffith acquired 4071 acre of Rancho Los Feliz.
+In 1896, Griffith and his wife, Christina, donated to the city of Los Angeles 3015 acre (nearly half of the original rancho), which became Griffith Park, the largest city-owned park in the country with wilderness areas.
+While Griffith had tried to sell off much of the rancho earlier, Christina's own wealth gave Griffith the financial stability to instead donate those acres.

 At the time, the Lick estate still owned the southwest portion of the rancho, and there developed the Lick Tract, which later became a part of Hollywood.